govau/notify-client-java/README.md

 <details>
 <summary>Arguments</summary>

+### `template_type`

+You can filter by:

+* `email`
+* `sms`
+* `letter`

+You can omit this argument to ignore this filter.

+### `status`

-#### `status`
+#### email

-You can filter the notifications by the following options:
+You can filter by:

 * `sending` - the message is queued to be sent by the provider.
 * `delivered` - the message was successfully delivered.
 * `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
-* `permanent-failure` - the provider was unable to deliver message, email or phone number does not exist; remove this recipient from your list.
+* `permanent-failure` - the provider was unable to deliver message, email does not exist; remove this recipient from your list.
-* `temporary-failure` - the provider was unable to deliver message, email box was full or the phone was turned off; you can try to send the message again.
+* `temporary-failure` - the provider was unable to deliver message, email box was full; you can try to send the message again.
 * `technical-failure` - Notify had a technical failure; you can try to send the message again.

-You can pass an empty string or null to ignore the filter.
+You can omit this argument to ignore this filter.

-#### `notificationType`
+#### text message

+You can filter by:

+* `sending` - the message is queued to be sent by the provider.
+* `delivered` - the message was successfully delivered.
+* `failed` - this will return all failure statuses `permanent-failure`, `temporary-failure` and `technical-failure`.
+* `permanent-failure` - the provider was unable to deliver message, phone number does not exist; remove this recipient from your list.
+* `temporary-failure` - the provider was unable to deliver message, the phone was turned off; you can try to send the message again.
+* `technical-failure` - Notify had a technical failure; you can try to send the message again.

+You can omit this argument to ignore this filter.

+##### letter

-You can filter the notifications by the following options:
+You can filter by:

-* `email`
-* `sms`
-* `letter`
+* `accepted` - the letter has been generated.
+* `technical-failure` - Notify had an unexpected error while sending to our printing provider

-You can also pass in an empty string or null to ignore the filter.
+You can omit this argument to ignore this filter.

-#### `reference`
+### `reference`

 This is the `reference` you gave at the time of sending the notification.
 The `reference` can be a unique identifier for the notification or an identifier for a batch of notifications.
-You can pass an empty string or null to ignore the filter.

-#### `olderThanId`
-You can get the notifications older than a given `Notification.notificationId`.
-You can pass an empty string or null to ignore the filter

 </details>